 The male dog manages to smell the pheromones given out by the female during her estrus or period.
 They follow the scent to find her and mate with her.
 A dog’s sexual prowess and the need to mate will decline as he ages.
 So it is best to make use of his sexual activeness sooner in his lifetime.

-Symptoms of diseases and disorders can only be seen in adult dogs, once they fully mature.
-For a male dog to be qualified as a proven breeding dog, he must be certified healthy and free of various canine disorders like dysplasia, Cushing’s syndrome, liver disease etc. Genetic testing can also be helpful in clearing carrier dogs.
+Symptoms of diseases and disorders can only be seen in adult dogs, once they are fully mature.
+For a male dog to be qualified as a proven breeding dog, he must be certified healthy and free of various canine disorders like dysplasia, Cushing’s syndrome, liver disease, etc. Genetic testing can also be helpful in clearing carrier dogs.